Wenying Yao

 Publications

-Tests for jumps in yield spreads (with Lars Winkelmann), Journal of Business & Economic Statistics, forthcoming.
+Tests for jumps in yield spreads (with Lars Winkelmann), Journal of Business & Economic Statistics, 2024.

 Abstract: This paper studies high-frequency econometric methods to test for a jump in the spread of bond yields.
 We propose a coherent inference procedure that detects a jump in the yield spread only if at least one of the two underlying bonds displays a jump.
 Ignoring this inherent connection by basing inference only on a univariate jump test applied to the spread tends to overestimate the number of jumps in yield spreads and puts the coherence of test results at risk.
 We formalize the statistical approach in the context of an intersection union test in multiple testing.
 We document the relevance of coherent tests and their practicability via simulations and real data examples.

-Identifying changes in the distribution of income from higher-order moments with an application to Australia (with Vance Martin, Jialu Shi and Yang Song), Australian & New Zealand Journal of Statistics, forthcoming.
+Identifying changes in the distribution of income from higher-order moments with an application to Australia (with Vance Martin, Jialu Shi and Yang Song), Australian & New Zealand Journal of Statistics, 2024.

 Abstract: Changes in the distribution of income over time are identified based on an adjusted two-sample version of the Neyman smooth test developed in Bera, Ghosh and Xiao (2013) by using subsampling methods to approximate the sampling distribution of the test statistic when samples are not independent of each other.
 A range of Monte Carlo experiments show that the approach corrects for size distortions arising from dependent samples as well as generating monotonic power functions.
 Applying the approach to studying the distribution of income in Australia over the business cycle and the Global Financial Crisis, the empirical results highlight the importance of higher-order moments and demonstrate that business cycles are not all alike as the relative strengths of higher-order moments vary over phases of the cycle.